PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Strategies to prevent the abuse, neglect and exploitation of people with a disability include the reduction of isolation and the enhancement of social connections.

-• People at-risk would be provided with tailored advice and support.
+• People at-risk are provided with tailored advice and support.
 This includes appropriate skill development for people with a disability in improving personal safety and capacity for safe participation in their communities.

 • Systems are established to prevent the occurrence or recurrence of abuse, neglect and exploitation within the service delivery context.